We 'wish' you a Merry Christmas

-I hope that this post has made wishes a bit clearer for you and I’d like to suggest that you try and use or notice someone else using one of these wish structures over the Christmas period.
+We hope that this post has made wishes a bit clearer for you and we’d like to suggest that you try and use or notice someone else using one of these wish structures over the Christmas period.

 the festive season (n) - the Christmas and New year period

 to imply (v) - if a word implies something it gives this meaning without saying or suggesting it directly